manticoresoftware/es2ms/README.md

 The transform class can overwrite the data type defined at `types.name.type`.
 An example is the `Date` transform class which resets the data type depending on the ES defined date format.

 Custom transform classes can be passed in `types.name.transform` either by name or instance.
+The class must implement interface `Manticoresearch\ESMigrator\DataType\DataType`.

 Limitations
 -----------